Go to Reviews.org AU Edition

 If you also have internet or TV service through Optimum online, you can use the Altice One app to stream entertainment anywhere you have a cell phone signal.
 That’s one small perk of bundling your multiple services together.

-As you can see in this chart, the price of an Unlimited Everything Plan with four lines (for existing customers) is $180 a month.
-That’s exactly the same as it would be if you had four separate lines at $45.
+As you can see in this chart, the price of an Unlimited Max Plan with four lines (for existing customers) is $160 a month.
+That’s $60 less than it would be if you had four separate lines at $55.

-Fortunately, if you’re looking for an affordable and powerful family plan, there are plenty of other carriers that are willing to help you out.
+And fortunately, if you’re looking for an affordable and powerful family plan, there are plenty of other carriers that are willing to help you out if Optimum's savings don't cut it for you.
 You can see some of our favorites in the next section.

 How does Optimum Mobile compare to other family plans?